REMEDY : BNSSG referral pathways & Joint Formulary

 • Pregnancy should be excluded.

-• Genital tract infection should be excluded (self swabs can be taken if possible
+• Genital tract infection should be excluded (self swabs can be taken if possible)

 • A vaginal examination should be performed in primary care to exclude cervical pathology.
 Women who do not have an in-date negative cervical screening test should also have a smear taken.

-Urgent Suspected Cancer (2WW) Referral
+Urgent Suspected Cancer (USC) Referral

 Routine Referral